 For Department Administrators

-The FML notification letter and medical forms can be found at this link.
+The FMLA notification letter and medical forms can be found at this link.

 The Office of Policy Coordination website contains updated information on policies and procedures related to:

 - Research Integrity

 - Outside Interests and Conflict of Interest

 - Interaction with Industry

 - Additional policies and regulations

 You may view and download an overview of Responsible Conduct of Research resources at this link.
 (JHED log-in information required.)

 The Office of Institutional Equity provides equal opportunity policies, procedures, and resources for: